the living room

 Facilitators: Ayelet Marinovich, Noah Goldberg and Stacey Prince

-Guest Speakers: Wendy Elisheva Somerson (Wes), Jo Kent Katz (to be confirmed), and Resmaa Menakem
+Guest Speakers: Wendy Elisheva Somerson (Wes), Jo Kent Katz, and Resmaa Menakem

 "Just as it has always been possible to look away, it is always possible to stop looking away.”